Bowser Deep Bay Homes for Sale & Real Estate

 Search all Bowser/Deep Bay Houses for Sale and real estate listings below.
 The Bowser and Deep Bay communities are home to a stretch of nearly 100 kilometers of beautiful calm beaches.

 The area is rural and community-driven, perfect for those looking for a vacation property, a place to retire, or for a change of pace and an opportunity to connect with some of Vancouver Island’s unbeatable scenery and outdoor opportunities.
 Be sure to register for a free account so that you can receive email alerts whenever new Bowser/Deep Bay properties come on the market.
+Read more about Bowser Deep Bay real estate.

 In Bowser, you’ll find large oceanfront properties that can span multiple acres—offering some of the most affordable oceanfront property on Vancouver Island.
 The views of Denman and Hornby Islands, the Salish Sea, the mountains of the mainland, and more give properties in Bowser illustrious charm, particularly at sunrise and sunset.
 There are options in Bowser for real estate investors looking for large, waterfront homes, whether to serve as a primary residence, a vacation property, or income-producing rental properties.